How to Build a Simple Garden Trellis

 - •Call 811 at least 2-3 business days before digging — buried gas, electric, and irrigation lines can sit only 12-24 inches deep and aren't always where you'd expect, even in a backyard garden.

-- •Don't use pressure-treated lumber for a trellis that will support edibles like beans, peas, or cucumbers — older copper-based wood treatments can leach into soil.
+- •Don't use pressure-treated lumber for a trellis that will support edibles like beans, peas, or cucumbers — the older arsenic-based (pre-2004 CCA) treatment could leach into soil.
 Use cedar, redwood, or black locust instead.

 Step-by-Step Instructions